 Yes, if you have a tap card, chip, or other form of contactless payment such as Apple Pay.

 How can I purchase tickets for concerts?

-All tickets must be purchased in advance.
-Tickets for Kuumbwa Jazz-presented events can be purchased through our online calendar or over the phone with a credit card at (831) 427-2227.
-Tickets will not be available at Streetlight Records.
+Tickets for Kuumbwa Jazz-presented events can be purchased through our online calendar, over the phone with a credit card at (831) 427-2227, or at the door on the night-of.

 Can I purchase a ticket at the door?